 We had been filming a montage of mistletoe kisses in action.
 After the interview, I pulled out the mistletoe and asked if I could give her a little kiss.
 Her bodyguard explained she could kiss my cheek...but I couldn’t kiss hers.

-Each culture has a mythic gift-giver that parents use to encourage kids to be not naughty but nice.
-In Switzerland children enjoy an annual visit from a dynamic Christmas duo: Samichlaus — Swiss-German for "St. Nick" — and the black-clad henchman Schmutzli, his sidekick.
+In Europe, it seems every culture has a mythic gift-giver that parents use to encourage kids to be not naughty but nice.
+In Switzerland children enjoy an annual visit from a dynamic Christmas duo: Samichlaus — Swiss-German for “St. Nick” — and the black-clad henchman Schmutzli, his sidekick.
 We filmed Swiss children promising they were nice and not naughty, singing Samichlaus a carol, and eagerly digging into his big burlap bag to get their goodies.

 While much of Europe is down on the commercialism of the holiday season (I even found some towns that had proclaimed “Santa-free” zones), much of Europe is also so secular that you hardly see any Christmas festivities.
 Austria, however, celebrates with sacred and traditional gusto.
 Visiting a Tirolean farming family, I enjoyed dashing through the fields in a two-horse open sleigh.
 Then, at the door of their gingerbread-cute yet massive home, the entire clan greeted us with a Christmas yodel.

-Inside their time-warp home, grandma made cookies, an old Hapsburg grandpa played the zither, and Mom lit the advent wreath while teaching her child the significance of each candle.
+Inside their time-warp home, grandma made cookies, an old Habsburg grandpa played the zither, and Mom lit the advent wreath while teaching her child the significance of each candle.
 Dad blessed the house from the attic to the barn by spreading incense smoke and sprinkling holy water.
 The parents decorated the tree in secret, placed the gifts, and lit the real candles.
 They rang a bell, and the kids tumbled into the room filled with joy.

 My time in Austria had its musical ups and downs.
 In Salzburg, my film crew and I hiked to the abbey where Maria of The Sound of Music caused her fellow sisters to sing, “How do you solve a problem like Maria?”
 The sisters had agreed to let us be present at their holy Mass.